thegetty/artistryinbronze/content/large-scale-bronzes/4-palagia.md

 Alexander’s royal diadem was adopted by the Successors as a sign of royalty from 306 BC on.
 Plutarch, in his *Life of Demetrios* (18), provides a vivid description of the assumption of the diadem by Antigonos the One-Eyed and remarks that Ptolemy I and Lysimachos followed his example soon thereafter.[^26] Ptolemy I was the first to depict himself wearing a diadem on his coins.[^27] The diadem continued to serve as royal insignia until the end of the Hellenistic period.

 It is of course quite obvious that the bronze head (see [figs. 4.1–3](#4.1)) does not wear a royal diadem.
 Could he be a Macedonian king?
 Or is he one of the king’s friends, who were entitled to wear a *kausia* without a diadem?
 Equestrian bronze statues of high officials of the Macedonian kingdom voted by the Greek cities are attested as early as the late fourth century.
-For example, the Athenians honored Asandros with a statue in the Agora in 314/13 BC, while the Eritreans set up a statue of Timotheos in 309 BC.[^28]
+For example, the Athenians honored Asandros with a statue in the Agora in 314/13 BC, while the Eretrians set up a statue of Timotheos in 309 BC.[^28]

 The head with *kausia* from near Kalymnos preserves no royal insignia.
 Could he still be a royal?
 The answer lies on Kos.
 A fragmentary portrait head in Parian marble ([figs. 4.6–7](#4.6)), showing almost certainly the same man and being of the same scale as the bronze head, comes from an unknown findspot on Kos.[^29] The marble head has the same oval-shaped face, large ears, drooping eyelids, sideburns, and short beard as the bronze head (see [figs. 4.1–3](#4.1)).
 It differs in having luxuriant locks over the ears, but these may indicate a slight change of hairstyle or may be due to the fact that the hair is not constrained by a hat.
 The marble head differs in another crucial detail: it wears a royal diadem, visible on the right profile;[^30] it therefore portrays a Hellenistic king.